Amid coronavirus travel bans, we are embracing the good old Aussie road trip

 Following last summer’s devastating bushfires, many of us want to support affected communities through tourism.
 The TravelCard team saw the impact on South Coast towns firsthand when we visited with our brand ambassador Catriona Rowntree in February.

-We loved visiting Mogo Zoo, the Growers Market in Moruya and the shimmering ocean pool at Bermagui.
-But without a doubt the highlight was meeting – and supporting – business owners in Bateman’s Bay, Cobargo and Merimbula.
-We all came away with some fantastic local purchases and feeling good about how we’d spent our dollars.
+We loved visiting Mogo Zoo, the Original Gold Rush Colony, the Growers Market in Moruya and the shimmering ocean pool at Bermagui.
+But without a doubt the highlight was meeting – and supporting – business owners in Batemans Bay, Cobargo and Merimbula.
+We all came away with some fantastic local purchases and enjoyed the local conversations, advice, food and unique shopping.

 There is so much to do in this beautiful part of New South Wales, making it perfect for kids.
 And with the annual whale migration in full swing, now is a great time to visit.
 If you’re starting from Sydney, make sure you take the Grand Pacific Drive.
 It offers unbeatable ocean views beginning with the Sea Cliff Bridge just an hour’s drive away.